EGO-Tech/starbase-ships/hexxer/README.md

 All these can be done the automated `Load` function on **the pilot center console**.
 Point the rangefinder at the asteroid you wish to load and activate `Load`.
 This is activate `Approach` and `Scan` as well as smartly activating the `Load` of the right compartment.
 So you can just use `Load` each time and it will load the asteroids to the right compartment in the right order.

+`Unload` will turn of all cargo lock beams.

 ### Other Stuff

 #### Timer